National Alliance for a Free and Autonomous Mozambique: Venâncio Mondlane

 Venâncio Mondlane (right) during his time as a member of RENAMO, at a speaking event with party leader Ossufo Momade (center), and Manuel de Araújo (left).

 Venâncio Mondlane, a journalist and engineer, started his political career as a member of the Democratic Movement of Mozambique (MDM), a group that splintered off from RENAMO and sought to focus on winning the elections, even if FRELIMO rigged them.
-Mondlane switched parties to RENAMO in the lead up to the 2018 local elections, but was barred by the FRELIMO dominated election board from standing for a seat, but would go on to win a seat in the National Assembly in the 2019 election.
-Mondlane attempted to run for President under the RENAMO ticket, however, RENAMO instead nominated party leader and perennial presidential candidate Ossufo Momade, so Mondlane left RENAMO and joined the Optimist Party for the Development of Mozambique (PODEMOS) party, the largest opposition party which had split off of FRELIMO to advocate for Democratic Socialism instead of the more Communist thought that dominates FRELIMO.
+Mondlane switched parties to RENAMO in the lead-up to the 2018 local elections.
+Although he was barred by the FRELIMO-dominated election board from standing for a seat, he went on to win a seat in the National Assembly in the 2019 election.
+Mondlane attempted to run for president under the RENAMO ticket; however, RENAMO instead nominated party leader and perennial presidential candidate Ossufo Momade.
+Mondlane then left RENAMO and joined the Optimist Party for the Development of Mozambique (PODEMOS), the largest opposition party, which had split off from FRELIMO to advocate for democratic socialism instead of the more communist thought that dominates FRELIMO.

 The 2024 election would, again, be mired by FRELIMO voter fraud, with Mondlane coming in an official second place.
 Mondlane called for a general strike and protests against the 'official' election results, and demanded FRELIMO release tabulated election results by district, which they refused.
-Massive protests peaking at 1.5 million protesters rocked the nation in support of Mondlane, calling for an end to FRELIMO rule and the release of election results, however, FRELIMO refused to budge, swearing in their 'winner' Daniel Chapo as President and cracking down on the protests with deadly force that left ~400 dead.
+Massive protests peaking at 1.5 million protesters rocked the nation in support of Mondlane, calling for an end to FRELIMO rule and the release of election results.
+However, FRELIMO refused to budge, swearing in its designated winner, Daniel Chapo, as president and cracking down on the protests with deadly force that left about 400 people dead.
 Mondlane eventually ordered the end of the protests once general amnesty was offered to the protesters on 24 March 2025, but vowed to continue to fight FRELIMO, and to stand again in the 2029 elections.